-Sourced a supplier for solar panels, and now we are in the process of placing an order.
+Sourced a supplier for solar panels but have decided to purchase a brick machine instead to help with the production of our pulp bricks.
+The machine has been purchased and will be installed by June 2015.
 Installed water tanks to collect grey water for pulp production and improved disabled access through visual and physical aids including hand rails.
-We have started experimenting with further uses for pulp such as, paper-crete blocks and furniture.
+We have started experimenting with further uses for pulp such as, paper-crete blocks and paper pulp furniture.
 The trialling of pulp insulation slabs to insulate the corrugated iron sections of the recycling centre has commenced, with small test samples being produced, and now larger moulds are being designed and made to produce a run of full size boards.
+We have also started making and storing insulation boards for housing (building industry) on the island.